 News and research before you hear about it on CNBC and others.
 Claim your 1-week free trial to StreetInsider Premium here.

-Large enterprises in the Nordics have been implementing business process automation over the last three years, and more organizations now see the urgency of adopting these technologies to stay competitive as COVID-19 strains the regional economy, according to a new report published today by Information Services Group (ISG) (Nasdaq: III), a leading global technology research and advisory firm.
+More enterprises in the U.K. are deploying intelligent business process automation, partly in response to the effects of Brexit and the COVID-19 pandemic, according to a new report published today by Information Services Group (ISG) (Nasdaq: III), a leading global technology research and advisory firm.

 The report focuses on providers that offer proprietary platforms and related integration and delivery support services.
 Many customers prefer this type of solution, while others prefer to work with consultants and providers, such as ISG Automation, that are platform-agnostic and offer integration and support services across a range of platforms.

-The 2020 ISG Provider Lens™ Intelligent Automation – Solutions and Services report for the Nordics evaluates the capabilities of 40 providers across three quadrants: Intelligent Business Automation, Artificial Intelligence for IT Operations (AIOps) and Conversational AI.
+The 2020 ISG Provider Lens™ Intelligent Automation – Solutions and Services report for the U.K. evaluates the capabilities of 52 providers across four quadrants: Intelligent Business Automation, Artificial Intelligence for IT Operations (AIOps) for Large Accounts, Artificial Intelligence for IT Operations (AIOps) for Midmarket and Conversational AI.
 The report evaluates only those providers offering their own proprietary automation platforms; it does not cover independent providers, like ISG Automation, that offer solutions across a range of platforms.

-The report names Accenture, Capgemini, HCL, IBM, TCS, TietoEVRY and Wipro as leaders in two quadrants.
-It names Artificial Solutions, Genpact and IPSoft as leaders in one quadrant each.
+The report names IBM as a leader in three quadrants.
+It names Accenture, Atos, Capgemini, HCL, Infosys, TCS and Wipro as leaders in two quadrants.
+Computacenter, Creative Virtual, Genpact, IPSoft, Mindtree and Mphasis are named as leaders in one quadrant each.

-In addition, Infosys is named as a Rising Star—a company with a “promising portfolio” and “high future potential” by ISG’s definition—in two quadrants.
-LTI and Tech Mahindra are named as Rising Stars in one quadrant each.
+In addition, Cognizant and Hexaware are named as Rising Stars—companies with a “promising portfolio” and “high future potential” by ISG’s definition—in two quadrants each.
+Mindtree is named as a Rising Star in one quadrant.

-A customized version of the report is available from TietoEVRY.
+A customized version of the report is available from Creative Virtual.

-The 2020 ISG Provider Lens™ Intelligent Automation – Solutions and Services report for the Nordics is available to subscribers or for one-time purchase on this webpage.
+The 2020 ISG Provider Lens™ Intelligent Automation – Solutions and Services report for the U.K. is available to subscribers or for one-time purchase on this webpage.

 About ISG Provider Lens™ Research